Maitan21/Maitan21/README.md

 </div>

 # YoonSang Cho (Maitan21)
-I’m Yoonsang Cho, working as a developer and a consultant in Republic of Korea.
+I’m Yoonsang Cho, working as a developer and a consultant at `DXC.technology`.

 I have done a lot of experiences in regards to development, building, and customization.
 I’m willing to pursue various challenges.
 I confidently face challenges and solve without hesitation.